weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 In this guide, how to use Weave Net with Apache Mesos and its Marathon framework was explained.
 The infrastructure was configured and installed using Vagrant on CentOS.

 You can easily adapt this example and use it as a template for your own implementation.
-For more inforamtion you can contact us via [email](mailto:help@weave.works) or [Twitter](https://twitter.com/weaveworks).
+For more inforamtion you can contact us via or [Help & Support](https://weave.works/help/).

 ## Further Reading